Movement as an Emotional Catalyst

 Before we learn to speak, we communicate through our bodies.
 A baby’s outstretched arms convey a need for comfort, while a toddler’s stomping feet display frustration.
 These instinctual movements remain with us throughout life, forming a universal language of emotions.

 In the arts, this universal truth is amplified.
 A performer’s movement can evoke feelings of joy, sorrow, anger, or hope in ways that words alone cannot.
-Whether it’s the grace of a dancer’s leap, the tension in an actor’s clenched fists, or the vulnerability of a character collapsing to the ground, these physical expressions resonate on a deeply human level.
+Physical expressions resonate on a deeply human level.

 Movement and Empathy